Products in Stock

 Remember that composite decking expands and contracts with temperature changes.
 Leave appropriate gaps during installation to accommodate this movement, especially important in the UK’s variable climate.

+You’ve now learned how to cut composite decking!
 Armed with these tips and techniques, you’re well-prepared to tackle your composite decking project.
-Remember, practice makes perfect, so don’t be afraid to make some test cuts on scrap pieces before diving into your good boards.
+Remember, practice makes perfect, so don’t be afraid to make some test cuts on scrap pieces before diving into your good composite boards.
+Also consider accessorising your new composite decking with our selection of garden screens, fencing, or cladding.

 Share the Post: